cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 > ## 9.
 Media ##

-The site images and data are hyperlinked, remaining the copyright ogf their respective owners.
+The site images and data are hyperlinked, remaining the copyright of their respective owners.

 The images are not copied or stolen from a remote location, but remain within the public domain.

 > ## 10.
 Acknowledgements ##

-Thanks for mentor Precious Ijeje for helpful advice
+* Thanks to mentor Precious Ijeje for helpful advice
+* Thanks to Student care for assitance